the perfect day to listen to Jesus.

 “Anyone with ears to hear should listen and understand.”
 Matthew 13:9 NLT

-We have all encountered many different people who have offered us their opinions on how we should act and how we should live our lives.
+We have all encountered many different people who have offered us their opinions on how we should talk, how we should act, and how we should live our lives.
 While some of what we have heard may have been helpful, much of it probably was not, leaving us wondering why we listened to them in the first place.

 This is not to say that we should not accept counsel and advice from those around us, but we need to be sure that what we are being told agrees with what was taught by the one person God said we should listen to.

 Peter, James, and John made up the ‘inner circle’ of Jesus’ disciples and God gave them a very clear answer to that very same question: “…This is My beloved Son: hear Him.”
 (Mark 9:7 KJV).

 Most of us are accustomed to automatically crying out to God in times of trouble.

 “O Lord, hear me as I pray; pay attention to my groaning.”
 (Psalm 5:1 NLT).

 We want God to hear our cries of pain, sorrow and distress.
 We want Him to listen to our needs and our requests.
 And He loves to listen to it all.

 But God wants us to listen as well.

 He wants us to listen to the words that Jesus spoke when He walked among us and He wants us to spend our time on this earth working to understand those words and follow what He was trying to teach us.

 Doing that requires a commitment many of us are not truly willing, ready, or able to make.
 In order to follow the simple teachings of Jesus, we need to put others before ourselves.
 We need to resist temptation and avoid situations where we know in advance we will be tempted.
 We need to devote ourselves to our spouses and our children and use the words that Jesus spoke to light the path that leads to a joyful eternity in God’s Kingdom.